Many people are looking for Coinbase alternatives to benefit from lower fees, better customer support, and more coins.

 Lastly, if you have ever had an issue at Coinbase, you will likely have experienced the nightmare that is Coinbase customer support.

-Thankfully, CEX have recognized the importance of great customer support and offer 24/7 live chat support to get any and all issues resolved right away — not several days later as is common at Coinbase.
+Thankfully, CEX have recognized the importance of great customer support and offer 24/7 live chat support that is significantly better than Coinbase in terms of response speed, to get any and all issues resolved right away.

 Founded in 2013, Changelly was launched as an alternative to cryptocurrency trading platforms such as Bitstamp, Kraken and Mt.
 Gox, in an attempt to make buying and selling cryptocurrency accessible to retail investors.